manilpuri9/DevOps-for-CI-CD/README.md

     ssh manil@34.239.119.91
  ### II.
 Using Ansible
  Now, Since i have already installed ansible and i also configred my remote machine to login through RSA key-pair, i         can include my remote machine in ansible inventory so that i can use it through ansible.
-   I am running simple playbook for deploying my portfolio site on the machines included in my inventory
+   I am running simple playbook for deploying my portfolio site on the machines included in my inventory.

+### Playbook Script